ArkEcosystemArchive/docs-legacy/docs/guidebook/core/transaction-lifecycle.md

 ## Add to Transaction Pool

-The transaction pool is an in-memory data store that holds transactions prior to forging.
+The transaction pool is an in-memory data store that holds transactions before forging.
 All transactions are saved in this pool alongside the following metadata:

 - the insertion sequence, or when the transaction was added relative to the others in the pool
 - the pingCount, or the count of how many times this Ark Core node has received this transaction from its peers

 Before a transaction is added to the pool, a "pool charge" is made against the sending account.
 This transaction is not applied in full until the transaction is included in a block, and is reverted should the transaction drop out of the pool for any reason.
-The point of the "pool charge" is to preemptively apply the transaction's effects to the account in question so that that value cannot be spent by another transaction.
-This minimizes the possibility of a double spend, as transactions that spend the same value twice will be rejected by the transaction pool.
+The point of the "pool charge" is to preemptively apply the transaction's effects to the account in question so that another transaction can not spend that value.
+This minimizes the possibility of a double spend, as the transaction pool will reject transactions that spend the same value twice.

 All nodes broadcast the transactions they receive to their peers through the P2P API.
 Thus, as your transaction awaits forging, it will be joined in the pool by other uncommitted transactions from across the network.

-When deciding on which transactions to include in the block, the transaction pool takes two factors into consideration: fee value and pool insertion time.
-The pool prefers transactions with higher fees and decides between transactions with equivalent fees by comparing their insertion sequence numbers.
+When deciding on which transactions to include in the block, the transaction pool considers two factors: fee value and pool insertion time.
+The pool prefers transactions with higher fees and decides between transactions with similar fees by comparing their insertion sequence numbers.
 These considerations may be configured as described in [dynamic fees](/cookbook/node/dynamic-fees.html).

 ## Enter the Forging Sequence